Canada's Lynx rebrands as budget carrier, plans 2022 launch - Up News Info

 Canadian budget carrier Flair Airlines, headed by a former executive from European budget heavyweight Wizz Air, announced flights to Mexico on Tuesday.
 Flair also uses a MAX fleet.

+“We’re not really trying to steal market from any other carrier,” McArthur told reporters in a virtual call.
+“We’re really trying to grow the market so we can inspire more people to travel.”

-While Canada’s travel sector was battered during the pandemic, traffic is bouncing back as vaccinated travellers who have not seen friends and family for over a year take to the skies.
+While Canada’s travel sector was battered during the pandemic, traffic is bouncing back as vaccinated travelers who have not seen friends and family for over a year take to the skies.

-Earlier on Tuesday, Air Canada Chief Financial Officer Amos Kazzaz said he sees strong demand from leisure travellers for sun markets going into the winter holidays.
+Earlier on Tuesday, Air Canada Chief Financial Officer Amos Kazzaz said he sees strong demand from leisure travelers for sun markets going into the winter holidays.